+Graphic Organizer -

-Graphic Organizer "What is this book teaching me?"
-Topic WOW Facts! ✓ Forests cover 1/3 of the land on Earth ✓ Deciduous forests are the only type with four seasons The forest ✓ Animals can eat plants or other animals in the forest.
-Vocabulary & Key Words Questions? ✓ nutrients ✓ canopy ✓ What do different types of forests look like? ✓ boreal ✓ undergrowth ✓ What plants & animals live in the forest? √ coniferous ✓ equator ✓ What adaptations do animals use? ✓ deciduous ✓ precipitation Living things have life cycles adapted to their environment - Grade 2 Science Living things are diverse, can be grouped, and interact with their ecosystems All living things sense and respond to their environment - Grade 4 Science POPEY
+"What is this book teaching me?"

+Topic WOW Facts!
+The forest Forests cover 1/3 of the land on Earth Deciduous forests are the only type with four seasons Animals can eat plants or other animals in the forest.
+Vocabulary & Key Words Questions? ✓ canopy ✓ hutrients ✓ boreal ✓ undergrowth ✓ coniferous ✓ equator ✓ deciduous ✓ precipitation ✓ What do different types of forests look like? ✓ What plants & animals live in the forest? ✓ What adaptations do animals use?
+Plants and animals have observable features - Kindergarten